+Ethics

-Ethics: The data extraction was approved by the Data Protection Agency (record no 10.121).
-Approval from an ethics review board is not required for register-based studies in Denmark due to the use of pseudonymised data.
-Recommendations from the Strengthening the Reporting of Observational Studies in Epidemiology Initiative were used in conducting and reporting results for this study.
+The data extraction was approved by the Data Protection Agency (record no 10.121).
+Approval from ethics review board is not required for register-based studies in Denmark due to the use of pseudonymised data.
+Recommendations from The Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) Initiative were used in conducting and reporting results for this study.

+Data availability

-Data availability: Data used in this study were supplied by the Danish Health Data Authority, and are accessible to researchers upon relevant application, and a data extraction fee, from https://sundhedsdatastyrelsen.dk/da/english.
+Data used in this study was supplied by the Danish Health Data Authority and is accessible to researchers upon relevant application and a data extraction fee at https://sundhedsdatastyrelsen.dk/da/english